DevJariwala/Hulu-Clone/README.md

 to run this project on your computer:

-(1) first create your react file
+(1) first create your Next file

-(2) open the src file in your computer and then delete every thing

-(3) clone this project on src folder
+(2) clone this project on src folder

-(4) now on your terminal write npm install
+(3) now on your terminal write npm install